q3769/conottle/README.md

 - `maxSingleClientConcurrency` is the maximum concurrency at which one single client's tasks can execute.
 If omitted or set to a non-positive integer, then the default `Runtime.getRuntime().availableProcessors()` takes effect.
-- `maxParallelClientCount` is the maximum number of clients that can be serviced in parallel.
+- `maxConcurrentClientTotal` is the maximum number of clients that can be serviced in parallel.
 If omitted or set to a non-positive integer, then the default `Integer.MAX_VALUE` takes effect.

-There is no limit on the total number of tasks or clients the API can support over time.
-The builder parameters only limit the execution concurrency at any given moment - before proceeding, excessive tasks or clients will have to wait for active ones to run for completion - i.e. the throttling effect.
+Over time, there is no limit on the total number of tasks or clients the API can support, regardless of the builder parameters.
+Conottle only limits concurrency at any given moment: Before proceeding, excessive tasks or clients will have to wait for active ones to run for completion - i.e. the throttling effect.

 Each individual client can have only one single dedicated executor at any given moment.
 The executor is backed by a worker thread pool with maximum size `maxSingleClientConcurrency`.
 Thus the client's execution concurrency can never go beyond, and will always be throttled at `maxSingleClientConcurrency`.
-The individual executors themselves are then pooled collectively, at a maximum pool size of `maxParallelClientCount`; this throttles the total number of clients that can be serviced in parallel.
+The individual executors themselves are then pooled collectively, at a maximum pool size of `maxConcurrentClientTotal`; this throttles the total number of clients that can be serviced in parallel.

-If both builder parameters are provided, the `Conottle` instance's maximum number of concurrent threads is the `maxSingleClientConcurrency` multiplied by the `maxParallelClientCount`.
+If both builder parameters are provided, the `Conottle` instance's maximum number of concurrent threads is the `maxSingleClientConcurrency` multiplied by the `maxConcurrentClientTotal`.